GuidesError FixesWindows Update Error 0xc1900223

 4. Comply with the installation instructions after opening the file you downloaded.

 6. Whether you wish to keep all your data or delete everything entirely, you can choose your desired option during installation.
-Choose and then hit on Install.
+Choose and then hit “Install.”

 Manual Update Using Microsoft Update Catalog

 If you’re facing issues in the Windows Update update process, you can do it manually.
-Visit Microsoft’s Update Catalog site to find all the updated files required for manual installation.
+We went to Microsoft’s Update Catalog site and downloaded the latest update available.
+Once the file was downloaded, we launched it on the system to begin installing the newer version of Windows 10.

 Microsoft Update Catalog